-Compared to the rest of the Kansas City market, the Holmes Park region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Kansas City market, the Holmes Park submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 6 listings have been made available, which means leases are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 6 listings have been listed, which means new availabilities most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 217% of the available leases in the Holmes Park are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 7,530 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are approximately 4 floors.
-Most buildings in this region were built in 1954 and are Class C.
+The standard measurement for office space in this area is around 900 sqft.
+Most buildings in this area are close to 4 floors.
+Most buildings in this market were built in 1954 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this area.
-Most of the residents of Holmes Park work from home.
+Professional services is the dominant industry in this market.
+Most of the occupants of Holmes Park work from home.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.